gro-intelligence/api-client/api/client/samples/analogous_years/readme.md

 To get started with `Analogous Years`, users have to install `Gro API Client` as detailed [here](https://developers.gro-intelligence.com/installation.html).

-If the user wants to know which period of time is is most similar to the time period between 1<sup>st</sup> January 2019 and 31<sup>st</sup> October 2019 with respect to the following Gro-entities -
+If the user wants to know which period of time is most similar to the time period between 1<sup>st</sup> January 2019 and 31<sup>st</sup> October 2019 with respect to the following Gro-entities -
 1. Rainfall, TRMM (metric_id=2100031, item_id=2039, source_id=35, frequency_id=1)